roma-glushko/module-watcher/Readme.md

 get notifications about module updates.

 It's convenient to run the command from Cron or CLI to constantly get notifications and don't forget about this action.

+The command makes project branches up to date and then performs checks for Magento2 modules installed in all possible ways.

+## Magento2 Modules

+Module Watcher is capable to track the following types of third-party module installations:

+- ✅ Third-party modules installed via Composer from Vendor Packagists
+- ⚠️ Third-party modules installed via Composer from SI Packagists
+- 🚨 Third-party modules committed to the Codebase